 Rethinking the Political Economy of Place: Challenges of Productivity, Inclusion and Power Conference

-The shifting landscape of (re-)emerging concerns and concepts in economic politics in places around the world, calls for a rethinking of the political economy of place.
+The shifting landscape of concerns and concepts in economic politics in places around the world, calls for a rethinking of the political economy of place.
 Two of the key challenges – currently faced by cities, regions, nations and supranational institutions around the world – are improving productivity and fostering inclusion.
 This conference is looking to shed new light on these challenges, in particular when these two challenges are taken in conjunction.
-We are furthermore aim to set these challenges in a broader context.
+We furthermore aim to set these challenges in a broader context.
 Relating these challenges to the implicit and explicit power structures and processes, prevailing at various scales within contemporary capitalism.

 • Developments in income and wealth inequalities linked to patterns of uneven productivity growth, especially across the spatial economy.
 And how such patterns interact with – and are perhaps reinforced by – other types of inequalities and structural factors, such as political (dis)enfranchisement, access to networks and resources, forms of security and precarity, status and identity, and other types of in- or exclusion.